Testing the Presence of Implicit Hiring Quotas with Application to German Universities

-One further measure which has -- by design -- significant effects on the representation of women in the short run are \emph{explicit} quotas.
+German universities are ideal for studying this topic.
+Germany has a homogenous nationwide university system that is entirely publicly funded, and almost all universities offer a wide array of disciplines.
+This homogeneity is essential to identifying potential implicit quotas because the assumptions, especially an approximately constant hiring probability within disciplines, are more likely to be met.

+This paper adds to several strands of literature on the representation of women in top positions.
+One policy measure which has -- by design -- significant effects on the representation of women in the short run is \emph{explicit} quotas.
+However, even in the absence of explicit quotas, there may still be quantity restrictions on diversity, what I call \emph{implicit quotas} in the paper.
+Donors, politicians, NGOs, and society put pressure on organizations and institutions to commit to increasing the representation of women.
+Crucially, however, these pressures rarely have explicit targets.
+Evidence on implicit quotas is sparse, with the notable exception of \cite{chang2019diversity}, who study female representation in boards and find evidence for an implicit quota on the boards of the largest publicly listed companies in America.

 There is a large and growing literature showing positive effects in that explicit quotas raise female participation.
 Explicit quotas have, for example, been analyzed in the context of company boards or election lists, see for example \cite{bertrand2018breaking} evaluating a Norwegian board reform, and \cite{maida2019female} on an Italian board reform. \cite{bagues2021can} analyze a Spanish quota where at least 40\% of candidates on ballots were mandated to be of either gender. \cite{balafoutas2012affirmative} show that explicit quotas increase willingness for competition without decreasing group performance.
-However: evidence of other potential benefits of explicit quotas, such as firm performance or potential spillover effects on lower-level managerial/electoral positions, is mixed.
-Additionally, there are some drawbacks associated with explicit quotas.
-Talent might be misallocated, which would harm both employers, as well as female professionals who will not necessarily be matched with an employer where they can develop their full potential, as pointed out by, e.g., \cite{bagues2021can}.
+However, evidence of other potential benefits of explicit quotas, such as firm performance or potential spillover effects on lower-level managerial or electoral positions, is mixed.
+Additionally, there are some significant drawbacks associated with explicit quotas.
+Talent might be misallocated, which would harm both employers, as well as female professionals who will not necessarily be matched with an employer where they can develop their full potential, as pointed out by \cite{bagues2021can}.

-In the absence of explicit quotas, there might still be quantity restrictions on diversity, what I call \emph{implicit quotas} in the paper.
-Donors, politicians, NGOs, and society as a whole put pressure on organizations and institutions to commit to increasing the representation of women without having an explicit quota or sometimes without even having an explicit target.
-Diversity pressure seems to be quite common: many political institutions, professional organizations, and firms explicitly mention that they want to increase the share of women.
-However, evidence on implicit quotas is highly sparse, with the notable exception of \cite{chang2019diversity}, who study female representation in boards and find a two-women quota on the boards of the largest publicly listed companies in America.